What is plastic injection molding and how does it work?

 Plastic injection molding is the most widely used components manufacturing process for a variety of reasons, including:

-- Flexibility: manufacturers can choose the mold design and type of thermoplastic that’s used for each component.
+- Flexibility: manufacturers can choose the plastic injection mold design and type of thermoplastic that’s used for each component.
 This means the injection molding process can produce a variety of components, including parts that are complex and highly detailed.

 - Quality: whether manufacturers are looking for strong, tensile or highly detailed components, the injection molding process is able to produce them at a high quality repeatedly.